rq/django-rq/README.rst

 that the chosen cache must exist and use the Redis backend.
 See your respective Redis cache package docs for configuration instructions.
 It's also important to point out that since the django-redis-cache ``ShardedClient`` splits the cache over multiple Redis connections, it does not work.

-Here is an example settings fragment for django-redis:
+Here is an example settings fragment for `django-redis`:

 .. code-block:: python